Filing Manual – Chapter 1 – Introduction

 - make an informed decision that balances, among other things, the economic, environmental and social interests at that point in time.

-While it is ultimately the responsibility of the applicant to make its case before the Commission, this manual has been developed to provide direction regarding the information the CER would typically expect to see addressed in a filing.
+It is ultimately the responsibility of the applicant to make its case before the Commission, following the requirements of the CER Act and its regulations, as well as any other relevant legislation.
+This manual does not create new requirements, but has been developed to provide direction and guidance regarding the information the CER would typically expect to see addressed in a filing.
 The goal is to provide applicants with a clear definition of the CER’s expectations for complete filings.
 Complete filings should allow the Commission to carry out more consistent assessments with fewer information requests and therefore, shorten timelines required to make a decision.

 As will be seen in the detailed requirements, in the process of assessing proposed projects, the CER uses a risk-oriented approach to evaluate issues, considering the probability and consequence of potential issues.